truhanen/serobot/README.md

 1. Start the interactive bluetooth control tool with `sudo bluetoothctl`.
     - Start scanning for devices with `scan on`.
     - List found bluetooth devices with `devices`.
-    - When the bluetooth speaker is found, pair and connect to it with commands `pair X`, `trust X`, and `connect X`, where `X` is the MAC address of the device, such as *04:FE:A1:99:4E:A8*.
+    - When the bluetooth speaker is found, pair and connect to it with commands `pair X`, `trust X`, and `connect X`, where `X` is the MAC address of the bluetooth speaker, such as *04:FE:A1:99:4E:A8*.
     - Exit with `exit`.
-1. To configure the bluealsa virtual PCM device, create file *~/.asoundrc* with contents
+1. To configure the bluealsa virtual PCM device, create file */etc/asound.conf* with contents
     ```
     defaults.bluealsa.interface "hci0"
     defaults.bluealsa.device "X"
     defaults.bluealsa.profile "a2dp"
     defaults.bluealsa.delay 10000
     ```
-    where `X` is again the MAC address of the bluetooth speaker.
+    where `X` is the MAC address of the bluetooth speaker.
 1. Try to play sound with the bluealsa device with
     ```
     aplay -D bluealsa /usr/share/sounds/alsa/Front_Center.wav
     ```
 1. Later, to disconnect or connect again to the bluetooth speaker, use commands
     ```
+    echo -e 'disconnect X\nexit\n' | sudo bluetoothctl
     echo -e 'connect X\nexit\n' | sudo bluetoothctl
-    echo -e 'disconnect X\nexit\n' | sudo bluetoothctl
     ```
     where `X` is the MAC address of the bluetooth speaker.

-#### Text-to-speech
+#### Text-to-speech setup

-Below are some installation instructions and simple usage examples for two alternative text-to-speech synthesizers.
+Below are the installation instructions and simple command line usage examples for two alternative text-to-speech synthesizers.
+Only the first is required for the feature to work with `Serobot.speaker`.

 ##### [Espeak](http://espeak.sourceforge.net/)